klarkk3nt/smashthestack/level02/README.md

 ```
 0x80000000 -> 1000 0000 0000 0000 0000 0000 0000 0000
 ```
-Now we've overflowed and we have a very large negative number.
-When diving by -1, you give the dividend the opposite sign.
-So when we try to take the opposite sign of -2147483648 the answer would obviously be 2147483648.
-The problem is that that number can't be represented in the world of 32 bit signed integers!
+Now we've wrapped back around and we have a very large negative number.
+When we try to divide -2147483648 by -1 the answer would obviously be 2147483648.
+The problem is that that number can't be represented in the world of 32 bit signed integers.
 Hence the SIGFPE.
 I believe that's the full explanation.